Cars brands and logos that start with C

 Citroën Logo

 The Citroën car brand is a well-known representative of the French car industry.
-It was founded in 1919 by Andre Citroen to produce affordable cars available to most.
-Today, following the creation of the PSA Peugeot Citroën concern in 1976, the company is headquartered in Paris on rue Fructidor.
-The revolutionary model of the brand was the 1934 Traction Avan.
-It became very popular as the first all-wheel drive and was produced for 23 years.
-But its expensive production led to the company’s bankruptcy, which was bought out by Michelin, retaining its trademark.
+It was founded in 1919 by André Citroën to produce inexpensive cars affordable to most people.
+Today, after PSA Peugeot Citroën was created in 1976, the company’s headquarters are in Paris, on Rue de la Fructidor.
+The brand’s revolutionary model was the 1934 Traction Avan.
+It became very popular as the first all-wheel drive car and was produced for 23 years.
+However, the high production costs led to the company’s bankruptcy, which was bought out by Michelin, which kept its trademark.

 Cizeta